JonasBiermann/JonasBiermann/README.md

 - 👋 Hi, I’m @JonasBiermann
 - 👀 I’m interested in mobile development using flutter and dart
 - 🌱 I’m currently learning flutter for android, ios and web
-- 💞️ I’m looking to collaborate on multiple projects, that are coming in the future
 - 📫 You can reach me on twitter under @jacob_biermann or via email at jojabiermann@gmail.com

 <!---